 The Board members are:

-- Matthew Dovey, Jisc
+Matthew Dovey, Jisc

-- Paul Downey, Government Digital Service
+Paul Downey, Government Digital Service

-- John Sheridan, The National Archives
+John Sheridan, The National Archives

-- Jeni Tennison, Open Data Institute
+Jeni Tennison, Open Data Institute

-1. Liam Maxwell, Government Digital Service
+1. Liam Maxwell, National Technology Advisor

-Liam Maxwell is the Government's Chief Technology Officer.
-His team is responsible for technical leadership across government.
-He leads the spend control process for IT, which is part of the Efficiency and Reform Group programme to save multiple billions across government.
+As Chief Technology Officer in GDS he headed a team responsible for technical leadership across government.
+He lead the spend control process for IT, which is part of the Efficiency and Reform Group programme to save multiple billions across government.

 Previously, Liam was Lead Member for Policy at the Royal Borough of Windsor and Maidenhead, where his brief covered IT, sustainability and the council's role as a "government lab", and where he introduced innovative policies at the heart of the Big Society agenda.
 As well as academic roles, he has a background as an IT Director in FTSE and Fortune 500 business service companies.

-5. Matthew Dovey, Jisc
+2. Matthew Dovey, Jisc